-Funding: \$5M enhanced federal funding (\$5M TF) One-time Lead Department(s): CDA, with DHCS, DOR
+Funding: \$5M enhanced federal funding (\$5M TF) One-Time Lead Department(s): CDA, with DHCS, DOR

 California is establishing a state-wide "No Wrong Door" system (or Aging and Disability Resource Connections), so the public can easily find information, person-centered planning, and care management for older adults and adults with disabilities across the range of home and community services provided by health plans (i.e., CalAIM "In Lieu of Services") community-based organizations (CBOs), homeless Continuums of Care, and counties.
 This investment supports the interoperability between the proposed ADRC technology and data systems with CBOs, health plans, and counties in line with the CalAIM goals for statewide Managed Long-Term Services and Supports for all Californians participating in Medi-Cal and with the new Office of Medicare Innovation and Integration.
-This will further the various aging proposals included in the state budget and help to deliver on the vision of the Master Plan for Aging, which calls for California communities to build a California for All Ages where people of all ages and abilities are engaged, valued and afforded equitable opportunities to thrive as we age.